ctcl-bregis/ctclsite-rust/config/projects/content/mct2/battery.md

 If USB PD source mode is available during system shutdown is currently unknown.

 #### USB_5V
 USB_5V is shared by every USB load switch on the USB Type-A ports.

-The requirements for the power regulator for USB as that it can supply more than 6 amps of continous power.
+The Texas Instruments TPS51386 buck converter is used to bring VSYS voltage down to ~5V to be switched individually for each port.

+### VSB
+VSB is always available even when the system is powered off; VSYS is switched off.
+Its purpose is to supply power to SMEC, the OLED display and the keypad which should be available when the system is powered off.

+It is the same voltage range as VSYS as it also directly feeds from the battery charger IC power output.
+The only difference is that it is not switched.

+#### SMEC_VDD
+This is the main supply voltage for SMEC.
+It should have a voltage of 3.3v.

+#### OLED_VOLED
+OLED supply voltage that is within the recommended range of 10-15v for the CFAL12832A-022W OLED display.
+The voltage is stepped down from VSB through a Richtek RT6200 buck converter.

+#### OLED_VDD
+OLED logic supply voltage of 3.3v.
+It is stepped down from VSB through an LDO linear regulator.